The 75 Best Blogs in the US in 2025

 Learn how to optimize your social media presence to showcase your brand, tell your story, attract new customers, and engage with your audience.

-Get free downloadFood bloggers are creative, passionate individuals who work hard in the kitchen and are generous enough to share their work with us online.
+Get Free DownloadFood bloggers are creative, passionate individuals who work hard in the kitchen and are generous enough to share their work with us online.
 Without these blogs, some of us would be doomed.
 Takeout and Top Ramen containers would fill our kitchens without warming our hearts the way only a home-cooked meal can.

 Today, there are nearly 600 million food blogs online.
 While 75% of food bloggers claim to have created their blogs merely for personal satisfaction, they’ve also delivered a very valuable service to anybody who likes to eat.
 (So, everybody?)
 These bloggers share their favorite recipes with us because they love sharing food.
 They’ve inspired us at Toast to put together this list of our top 75 food blogs in 2025.